 In addition, the survey showed a growing willingness to pay for certain value-added services and options in transportation, as long as they generate measurable return.
 Consumers’ ever increasing service expectations are impacting each and every business that has goods or services that need to be delivered.
 Same or next-day delivery, flexible or free return policies, and immediate problem resolution are good examples of the current level of service expectations which need to be met.

 Transportation is finally moving beyond its traditional role as a commodity and quickly taking its rightful place in boardrooms as a strategic business differentiator.
 This means that businesses are coming under increasing pressure to keep pace, regardless of the maturity level of their region or market.
 They all face a shared challenge to create supply chains that are agile and smart, while also optimizing cost and service.
-The time is now for organizations to leverage the best technology, form the appropriate partnerships/alliances, and create the operational models that are right for them, thus providing their company with a clear competitive advantage.
+The time is now for organizations to leverage the best technology, form the appropriate partnerships/alliances, and create first and last mile operational models that are right for them, thus providing their company with a clear competitive advantage.